openredact/nerwhal/README.md

-# Nerwhal
+# NERwhal

+A multi-lingual suite for named-entity recognition in Python.

 _**:warning: Disclaimer :warning::**_ This is a prototype.
 Do not use for anything critical.

-A Python module that finds personally identifiable information in unstructured texts using NER and rule based matching.

 ---